ddavidel/minecraft-server-creator/README.md

 `python ServerCreator.py`

 ## Upcoming Features
-- **Support for Spigot, Forge, Paper Servers and more**: In the next updates, MCSC will support creating and managing Spigot, Forge, Paper, and other popular Minecraft server types.
+- **Support for more server types**: In the future updates, MCSC will support creating and managing many popular Minecraft server types.
+- **Plugin and Mod Manager**: Easily manage plugins and mods.